Fighting for Housing in Salem: Our Legislative Priorities

 SUPPORT

 What it does: Provides a new and needed funding source for mixed-income housing developments—a tool new to Oregon but proven in other jurisdictions.
-The bill establishes a Mixed Income Development Loan Fund in the Housing and Community Services Department to spur public-private partnerships to develop housing that integrates affordable, work-force, and market-rate units.
+The bill establishes a Mixed Income Development Loan Fund in the Housing and Community Services Department, funded with $20 million, to spur public-private partnerships to develop housing that integrates affordable, work-force, and market-rate units.
 It provides long-term affordability for the affordable units.
-The fund would be self-sustaining, with the loans being paid and then reinvested into new projects.
+The fund will be self-sustaining, with the loans being paid and then reinvested into new projects.

 Why it matters: In other states where this type of revolving loan fund for mixed-income projects is used, it has been successful both in building new projects and bringing private projects to the finish line with public dollars, in exchange for including affordable units.
 It provides a powerful new financial tool for building both market-rate housing and affordable housing.